-I am an Assistant Professor in the UBC Dept of Obstetrics and Gynaecology.
+I am an Associate Professor in the UBC Dept of Obstetrics and Gynaecology.
 My main responsibility is research; I lead a research program in endometriosis (yonglab.med.ubc.ca).
 I also participate in administrative activities, and in teaching and supervision of research and clinical trainees.
 Clinically, I practice as an ob/gyn at the Centre for Pelvic Pain and Endometriosis (womenspelvicpainendo.com)

 How does this job relate to your graduate degree?

-Current work is as an Assistant Professor at UBC and so directly relates to my graduate degree.
+Current work is as an Associate Professor at UBC and so directly relates to my graduate degree.
 Key things that I learned from graduate school are: 1) how to conduct an experiment with appropriate controls; 2) essentials of biostatistics; 3) how to evaluate a scientific paper; 4) how to write a scientific paper and proposal; 5) how to present scientific findings